tfriman/quarkus-camel-paho-mqtt/README.md

 Camel Paho MQTT test.

-Connects to local Mosquitto and reads stuff there.
+Connects to local Mosquitto and reads stuff from one topic and sends it to Kafka HTTP Bridge.

 This project uses Quarkus, the Supersonic Subatomic Java Framework.